Learn all about RV solar panel systems, types of RV solar panels, and how to choose the right solar panel system for your rig.

 Charge Controller

-A charge controller takes the energy from the solar panels and transfers them into the RV battery.
+A charge controller takes the energy from the solar panels and transfers it to the RV battery.
 It regulates the current going into the battery to keep it from overcharging.
 Most charge controllers come with an LCD display so you can keep an eye on the amount of current being transferred.

 Battery and Battery Monitor